 Referrals for care to settings that stigmatize sexual and gender minorities (SGM) can result in their not accessing such services or receiving substandard treatment, perhaps resulting in social harms (e.g., blackmail, arrest).
 This highlights the need for research teams to understand how stigma is experienced by SGM in local health care settings.
-SGM members should have a seat on CAB/CAGs. and have a voice in the decisions about where referrals are made and help to identify additional sites for safe referrals.
+SGM members should have a seat on CAB/CAGs and have a voice in the decisions about where referrals are made and help to identify additional sites for safe referrals.
 With their active participation, a research team can vet referral sites in person, determine if the health care site is welcoming and capable of providing services for SGM, and arrange to provide training on health care delivery for SGM if needed.
 Through this process, research sites may identify some SGM health care needs that cannot be adequately met in the local community and may need to plan to provide that care directly for SGM participants (Fay et al. 2011, Kennedy et al. 2013, Arreola et al. 2015).

 CABs/CAGs should provide advice on scientific and ethical issues such as study design and recruitment, as well as the protection of participants.
 These representatives are important intermediaries between researchers and community stakeholders and should convey advice, concerns, beliefs, and norms to site staff.
 In their capacity as community representatives, they should put community goals before personal goals, strive to ensure that all significant perspectives are raised (including views of community members or groups that may differ from their own) and help mediate potential disputes among community groups.
 The responsibilities of CAB/CAG members can be demanding, and due consideration should be given to how those responsibilities are compensated while maintaining CAB/CAG independence and autonomy.
-Although it is critical to engage community stakeholders, HIV prevention researchers should not limit engagement efforts to local community stakeholders, but also attempt to engage other relevant stakeholders.
-These may include representatives of the agencies and organizations most affected by the trial results such as regional or national policymakers and program implementers.
+HIV prevention researchers should attempt to engage other relevant stakeholders, which may include not only those in the local community, but also representatives of the agencies and organizations most affected by the trial results such as regional or national policymakers and program implementers.
 Researchers and community stakeholder representatives should be aware of various guidelines that have been developed regarding community engagement in HIV research such as: